-Two cellphones or headsets can never be paired simultaneously with the connectivity control unit.
-Only one cellphone and one headset can be paired with the connectivity control unit at the same time.
+Two cellphones or headsets can not be paired simultaneously with the KTM MY RIDE control unit.
+Only one cellphone and one headset can be paired with the KTM MY RIDE control unit at the same time.

-- A suitable cellphone can be paired with the connectivity control unit in the PHONE submenu. - A suitable headset can be paired with the connectivity control unit in the HEADSET submenu. - Press the SET button to open the menu. - When pairing the device for the first time, press the UP or DOWN button until Pairing is marked.
+- In the submenu PHONE, a suitable cellphone can be paired with the KTM MY RIDE control unit. - In the submenu HEADSET, a suitable headset can be paired with the KTM MY RIDE control unit. - Press the SET button to open the menu. - When pairing the device for the first time, press the UP or DOWN button until Pairing is marked.
 Press the SET button to open the menu. - Navigate to the device required using the UP or DOWN button.
 Confirm the selection using the SET button.